thomasraydeniscool/transfig/README.md

 ## Motivation

-I was working on a project that had a desktop & mobile application both connected to the cloud.
-This made it extremely hard to deploy breaking changes on the database models without breaking older versions, and you are not guaranteed your users will update to the latest version.
+I was working on a project that had a desktop & mobile application both connected to the cloud (REST API).
+This made it extremely hard to deploy breaking changes on the database models because it would break older versions, and it is guaranteed that your users will update to the latest version.

 With a traditional SQL database you would write migration scripts and run migrations on the database on a release.